What You Need to Know

 Even if your space and your schedule are crowded, you can find a place and time to keep a daily appointment with yourself.
 Perhaps you can retreat to the corner of your bedroom, the bathroom, a closet, or an empty room at your workplace.
 Perhaps you can sneak a moment before others wake up, after they’ve gone to bed, before you get in the shower, or during your lunch break.
 You might want to “check in” at the same time each day so you treat this appointment with yourself as the important time it is.

 Your daily check-in may be a few moments of silence, meditation, or prayer.
 You can use this time to get in touch with not only your feelings, but also your body and the little one who is taking up more and more of it.
-Close your eyes for a moment and listen to your breathing, then take an inventory of yourself: Are there any tense areas in your body—neck, shoulders, throat, hands, back?
+Close your eyes for a moment and listen to your breathing, then take an inventory of yourself: Are there any tense areas in your body—neck, shoulders, throat, hands or back?
 Is anything nagging at your mind?
 Doing a full-body and -mind check will help you identify what needs to be released, relaxed, or dealt with.

 Breathing Benefits from Yoga Practice